martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 ```

-Here you can see that we need to mock out the PersonFactory so we don&#8217;t have API calls firing during our tests, and also because that component needs to be independently tested anyway.
-We also need Angular&#8217;s `$q` module for promises.
+Here you can see that we need to mock out the PersonFactory so we don’t have API calls firing during our tests, and also because that component needs to be independently tested anyway.
+We also need Angular’s `$q` module for promises.
 Here is what the dependency injection and pre-test setup might look like.
-As you can see I&#8217;m using ES6 syntax in my tests.
+As you can see I’m using ES6 syntax in my tests.

 ```javascript
 import PersonController from 'person/personController';